 Kim Butts Pauly

-Professor of Radiology (General Radiology) and, by courtesy, of Bioengineering and of Electrical Engineering
+Professor of Radiology (General Radiology) and, by courtesy, of Electrical Engineering

 Current Research and Scholarly InterestsWe are investigating and developing, and applying focused ultrasound in neuromodulation, blood brain barrier opening, and ablation for both neuro and body applications.

 Director, H-STAR, David Jacks Professor of Education and Professor, by courtesy, of Computer Science